-Partners for After School Success (PASS) is currently accepting applications for summer positions to start in June 2022 and full year positions to start in September 2022!
+Partners for After School Success (PASS) is currently accepting applications for summer positions to start in June 2024!

 PASS host sites include schools, private agencies, neighborhood centers, and youth resource centers in Madison and surrounding communities.